Skip to content

 TIP

-@sails-ai/local connects to Ollama, which runs open-source LLMs on your machine for free.
-Perfect for development.
+@sails-ai/local connects to Ollama, which runs open-source LLMs on your machine.
+This is useful for local development.

 @sails-ai/openai works with any OpenAI-compatible provider — Together AI, Groq, Fireworks, OpenRouter, OpenAI, and more.
 See the OpenAI adapter docs for the full list.